Nurses and Midwives Act, 2011

 The legislation requires the Board to make rules in relation to the operation of its main functions.

-In general, the rules provide the framework for the implementation of legislation governing the professions including:
+The Nursing Rules of 2010 and 2013 provided the framework for the implementation of legislation governing the professions including:

-- Establishing each division of the register.
+- Establishing each division of the register;

 - Providing for the collection of fees.